zt-iot/rabbit/proverif_local_facts.md

 output that blocks the continuation, replication of the output, or a ProVerif table that would make the fact reusable.

-A `put` containing only ordinary local facts produces one parallel output per occurrence alongside the continuation.
+A `put` containing several ordinary local facts produces one parallel output per occurrence alongside the continuation.
 The owning process has no concurrent Rabbit command consuming this store, and other instances cannot access it, so the continuation sees all these outputs as available.
-This rule does not authorize mixed local/channel/file/global outputs in one command; reject such commands until their combined translation is specified.
+When a command also contains supported channel/file outputs, compose their existing output translations with these local outputs.
+Preserve their access checks and existing restrictions; adding local facts does not enable unsupported global outputs or persistent facts.
+Local facts impose no additional single-fact restriction on `put`.

-## Consumption and the initial supported subset
+## Consumption, comparisons, and control flow

-An accepted guard contains exactly one ordinary local fact.
-Its arguments must consist only of distinct, previously unbound variables and anonymous wildcards.
-Tuple patterns, fixed values, repeated variables, function patterns, comparisons, and any additional facts are excluded initially.
-Each wildcard is translated to a separate unused input variable.
+For each ordinary local fact in a guard, input one constructor-tagged message from the owning process's channel.
 For example:

 ```rabbit
 case [F(x, _)] -> body end